qrclip/capacitor-file-chunk/README.md

 ### Reading

 The benchmarks for reading with the Capacitor Filesystem are simulated (includes the conversion from base64 to a Uint8Array), as it does not support reading files in chunks.
 To provide a comparable benchmark, we created two separate files: one with the size of a typical chunk and another with the size of the last chunk.
-By reading these files instead, we can offer a close approximation of the performance you can expect when using the Capacitor Filesystem for reading files in chunks, even though this feature is not natively supported.
+By reading these files instead, we can offer a close approximation of the performance you can expect when using the Capacitor Filesystem for reading files in chunks, even though this feature is not supported.

 #### Android (Mi 9T) Reading
 | Size    | Filesystem | FileChunk | FileChunk<br/>(encrypted) |